10 years of mapping pro bono

 How is pro bono being encouraged in England and Wales?

-TrustLaw mentions a few of the free initiatives which encourage and incentivise lawyers to participate in pro bono work.
+TrustLaw mentions a few of the free initiatives that encourage and incentivise lawyers to participate in pro bono work:

 The UK Collaborative Plan for Pro Bono (UKCP)